ryanzec/angular-mockable-http-provider/README.md

+**Since I am no longer working with Angular, I am no longer maintaining this project**

 # Angular Mockable HTTP Provider

 **NOTE: Version 0.3+ is designed to work with Angular 1.3.x, use version 0.2.x if you are using angular 1.2.x.å**